AbhiAnanthEcon/AbhiAnanthEcon.github.io/_pages/about.md

 I completed my PhD at Cornell University under the supervision of Francesca Molinari (chair), Larry Blume, David Easley and Jörg Stoye.

-**I am currently a postdoc at the Institute of Economics and Econometrics at the University of Geneva.
-I will join the Emory QTM department as an assistant professor in the fall of 2022.**
+**I am currently a postdoc at the Institute of Economics and Econometrics in the University of Geneva.
+I will be joining the Emory QTM department as an assistant professor in the fall of 2022.**